 This also holds for components that after mutual agreement have been harvested into the platform from that same solution.

-Solution specific µApps and µServices SHALL to comply to the rules in section 7.5 and 7.9 respectively.
+Solution specific µApps and µServices SHALL to comply to the rules defined in uApp framework document

-This includes the mandatory use of AppInfra, UI Toolkit, AppFWK.
+This includes the mandatory use of AppInfra, UI Toolkit, uAppFWK.

 The latest platform version SHALL be adopted at least once a year or for any major new versions of the Mobile and Web Apps and new devices as part of the solution.